dpc10ster/RJafroc/cran-comments.md

 # Reason for submission TBA
-* In response to an email from Kurt Hornik <Kurt.Hornik@wu.ac.at> requesting an update to the current CRAN version 2.1.1 of `RJafroc` which is generating ERRORS, all of which are related to the recent update of `ggplot2`.
+* In response to an email from Kurt Hornik <Kurt.Hornik@wu.ac.at> requesting an update to the current CRAN version (v2.1.1) of `RJafroc` which is generating ERRORS all of which are due to failing tests in `tests/testthat.R` related to the recent update of `ggplot2` on which my package depends.
 * This update (v2.1.2) should fix the ERRORS.